Xunnamius/next-test-api-route-handler/README.md

   // This function will return in order the URIs we're interested in testing
   // against our handler.
 Query strings are parsed by NTARH automatically.
   //
+  // DO NOTE: setting the request url manually using encode(), while valid, is
-  // Instead of using encode(), we could have used `params` or `paramPatcher` to
+  // unnecessary here; we could have used `params` or `paramPatcher` to do this
-  // do this more easily.
+  // more easily without explicitly setting a dummy request url.
   //
   // Example URI for `https://site.io/path?param=yes` would be `/path?param=yes`
   const genUrl = (function* () {